Merica-Rowley/startup/README.md

 - Application Elements: (COMPLETED) Buttons, images, tables, text, and other elements are styled using Bootstrap.
 I altered Bootstrap's color scheme for the buttons.
 Elements are responsive to window resizing.
 - Application Text Content: (COMPLETED) Text is displayed from the following font family: 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif.
 The text's color is either a very dark blue or a very light blue, depending its contrast with the surrounding elements.
 - Application Images: (COMPLETED) The home page is displayed with a background image.
 The placeholder image for the 3rd party service calls located on the leaderboard page has been styled and is ready to hold images.
 I resized the images for the information and quiz pages, as well.

+## JavaScript Deliverable
+For this deliverable, I implemented the logic of my application so that it works for a single user.
+I also implemented placeholders for future application features (i.e. WebSocket).

+Prerequisites:
+- Prerequisite: (COMPLETED) Simon JavaScript deployed to your production environment
+- Prerequisite: (COMPLETED) A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: (COMPLETED) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+- Prerequisite: (COMPLETED) At least 10 git commits spread consistently throughout the assignment period.

+JavaScript Implementation:
+- Support for Future Login: Users can enter a username and "login".
+On login, users are redirected to the quiz page.
+Also, the user's username is displayed in a "Welcome" message in the top right corner of the application.
+Without being logged in, a user cannot play the quiz.
+- Support for Future Database Data: When a user scores within the daily or all-time top 10, their score is recorded in the local storage (in the future, the score will be recorded in the database).
+Scores on the leaderboards are loaded from the local storage.
+- Support for Future WebSocket: I used an interval to periodically display a new message on the quiz page.
+These represent real-time messages sent via WebSocket in the future.
+- Support for Application's Interaction Logic: I built the quiz logic, including populating the buttons (ensuring that no more than one of each possible button is displayed at a time and that the correct answer is among the options), checking a user's answer, incrementing or resetting a user's "streak" (depending on if they got the question right or not), and inserting high scores into the leaderboard.
+Also, the daily leaderboard resets every night at midnight.